thabart/SimpleOrm/README.md

 ## Model-First approach

 A VSPackage is available (not released yet).
 It enables a developer to connect to a SQL-Server database, select the catalog & tables, and generate the entities in the selected project.

+### Release process

+Each time a label is pushed to the remote repository.
+A new release is created on GITHUB with the artifacts.